StayLode/CI2025_lab2/README.md

 ## Visualization

-Has been added a sample visualization showing **fitness progression** across some runs for each problem size (different number of cities).
+Has been added a sample plot showing **fitness progression** across some runs for each problem size (different number of cities).